-Your pet has been diagnosed with diabetes, which happens when the pancreas fails to produce adequate amounts of insulin, a hormone necessary for controlling blood glucose (sugar) levels.
+Your pet has been diagnosed with diabetes.
+Diabetes occurs when the pancreas fails to produce adequate amounts of insulin, a hormone necessary for controlling blood glucose (sugar) levels.
 In almost all cases, diabetes is a manageable disease in cats and dogs.

 Most pets show classic signs, including excessive urination, excessive thirst, strong appetite, and weight loss.
 High blood and urine sugar levels usually diagnose diabetes, but occasionally additional tests may be necessary to confirm the diagnosis.

 Every day, you’ll need to give your pet insulin injections, watch their diet, and monitor their behavior.
 You will have to pay much closer attention to your pet’s needs and behavior, and you’ll need to find someone to care for your pet if you leave for an extended period of time.
 Our practice offers boarding services for diabetic pets.

 According to Dr. Ellen N. Behrend, a boarded veterinary internal medicine doctor, canned, wet food is the preferred diet for diabetic cats.
 High fiber diets are best for dogs.
 The veterinarians at Brookfield usually recommend Purina DM or Hills Prescription Diet m/d for cats and Hills w/d for dogs.
 Both require a prescription from one of our doctors.
 Dr. Behrend cautions against feeding a dry formula diet to cats because such diets usually contain higher levels of carbohydrate.